Velocidex/velociraptor-docs/content/artifact_references/pages/generic.forensic.localhashes.glob.md

   Maintaining hashes client side allows Velociraptor to answer the query - which machine has this hash on our network extremely quickly.
-Velociraptor only needs to lookup the each client&#x27;s local database of file hashes.
+Velociraptor only needs to lookup the each client's local database of file hashes.

   Maintaining this database case be done using this artifact or using